OpenNebula/docs/source/provision_clusters/providers/google_provider.rst

 Google Provider
 ================================================================================

-A Google provider contains the credentials to interact with Google and also the region of the provider to deploy your Edge Clusters.
+A Google provider contains the credentials to interact with Google and also the region of the provider to deploy your Provisions.
 OpenNebula comes with four pre-defined providers in the following regions:

 * Belgium
 * London